heyitschun/cs-essentials/data-structures/trees/README.md

 Trees are the basis for several important data types and structures.
 Several sorting algorithms are based on trees.
 So it is important to understand the basics of them.

 A **tree** is a special type of graph.
-It is a graph with a distinguished node root `r`, such that there is exactly one simple path between each vertex in the tree and `r`.
+It is a graph with a distinguished node root `r`, such that there is exactly one simple path between each node in the tree and `r`.

 ![Tree](https://computersciencewiki.org/images/5/5f/Binary_tree.svg.png)